jillianlucas/QGIS-Daily-Challenge/README.md

-# QGIS-Daily-Challenge
+# Summer 2024 - Exploring the World with QGIS!
-100-day challenge emphasizing on enhancing my skills in Spatial Analysis through the use of QGIS with Python!
+Emphasizing on enhancing my skills in Spatial Analysis through the use of QGIS with Python!

 My background:
 • Accomplished and earned a certificate of completion for the Learning QGIS course from LinkedIn Learning